NoanHu/paypal-kpi-donut-chart/Privacy Policy.md

 1. Use of Data:

-Custom Visuals provided by Paypal_ITA use information that is provided through
+Custom Visuals provided by Paypal_PPX use information that is provided through

 Microsoft Power BI platform and/or application to convert it into visual